University of Exeter │Royal Botanic Garden Edinburgh

 DRYFLOR network fieldwork in Parque Nacional do Peruacu, Minas Gerais, Brazil, March 2015

-Taxonomic work focuses on the legumes (Leguminosae), the third largest family of flowering plants with about 19,500 species.
+Taxonomic and biogeographic work focuses on the legumes (Leguminosae), the third largest family of flowering plants with about 19,500 species.
 Legumes provide food crops, timber, fodder and shade, and fertilise poor soils by nitrogen fixation in their roots.
 Known mostly for crops such as peas, beans and soya, legume trees also dominate tropical forests in the Neotropics and Africa.

 Despite their ecological and economic importance, many legumes require basic taxonomic study in order to catalogue their species.
 For this reason, taxonomic monographs of these genera have been a key focus for research.